 The tent is tall enough to sit upright by the door.
 When lowered, the Beak creates a small vestibule that can shelter a small amount of gear from rain.
 The Groundsheet is wide enough to fit one 25" wide sleeping pad and one 20" wide pad.
 Using two 20" wide pads — the most common pad width for backpacking — creates some extra space between people or for stashing gear along the sides.

 Most single side entrance tents are difficult to enter and exit because one person has to crawl over the other person.
-But the Hexamid's generous length and height and wide door allow the person closest to the door to lift up their feet to let the other person in or out.
+But the Hexamid's generous length and height and wide door allow the person closest to the door to lift their feet to let the other person in or out.
 Therefore, we do not feel the single side entrance is a significant drawback.

-The photo below shows the tent with two 25" wide sleeping pads, which barely fit and would likely be a poor choice in rain.
+The photo below shows the tent with two 25" wide sleeping pads, which barely fit and would likely be a poor choice in the rain.
 However, the image illustrates that the Hexamid is much wider than many other ultralight tents in which you can barely squeeze two 20" pads.

 The mesh on the ground, Groundsheet on top of mesh concept has proven to be far better and more durable than expected.
 As ZPacks points out, small sharp objects like pine needles can go right through the mesh without damaging it.
-If you do tear a hole in the screen it can be patched by sticking cuben fiber repair tape on both sides, a task that takes less than five minutes.
+If you do tear a hole in the screen, it can be patched by sticking cuben fiber repair tape on both sides, a task that takes less than five minutes.

 As tested the Hexamid Twin Tent with Beak and Screen weigh 13.25 ounces.
 The included stuff sack weighs only 0.25 oz.
-This is EXTREMELY LIGHT!!
+This model is EXTREMELY LIGHT!!

 The ZPacks Groundsheet weighs 4.3 oz.